Permits

 • Your proposed development may be circulated to other County departments or other third parties.

-• If your development is considered discretionary use, a notice of the proposed development will be circulated to adjacent landowners of the development site with an opportunity to provide comments to the development authority prior to a decision being made.
-If your development is considered permitted use, notice does not go to adjacent landowners.
+• If your development is considered discretionary use, a notice of the proposed development may be circulated to adjacent landowners of the development site with an opportunity to provide comments to the development authority prior to a decision being made.

 Decision